vapor/docs/4.0/docs/deploy/docker.md

 We suggest using the Vapor template as a starting place.
 If you already have an App, build the template as described below into a new folder as a point of reference while dockerizing your existing app -- you can copy key resources from the template to your app and tweak them slightly as a jumping off point.

 1. Install or build the Vapor Toolbox ([macOS](../install/macos.md#install-toolbox), [Linux](../install/linux.md#install-toolbox)).
-2. Create a new Vapor App with `vapor-beta new my-dockerized-app` and walk through the prompts to enable or disable relevant features.
+2. Create a new Vapor App with `vapor new my-dockerized-app` and walk through the prompts to enable or disable relevant features.
 Your answers to these prompts will affect how the Docker resource files are generated.

 ## Docker Resources